Phnom Penh > Kratie > Stung Treng > Ratanakiri > Mondulkiri > Phnom Penh> Koh Kong > Sihanouk Ville > Koh Rong > Kep > Phnom Penh

 Day 6: Mondulkiri

 Mondukiri (B, Picnic Lunch)

-Make sure you have a good breakfast as today you visit the Mondulkiri Project which is a community based project committed to the rescue and care of elephants.
-Set in a stunning protected jungle valley and created to assist the local indigenous people this is an unforgettable day.
+Make sure you have a good breakfast, as today, you will visit the Mondulkiri Project.
+It is a community-based project committed to the rescue and care of elephants.
+Set in a stunning protected jungle valley, and created to assist the local indigenous people, this is an unforgettable day.

-It is a 20 minute walk down into the jungle valley and during the rainy season it can me muddy and slippery so care must be taken.
-After an introduction at the community center you will meet and interact with a herd of elephants which have been rescued by the Project.
+It is a 20-minute walk down into the jungle valley, and during the rainy season, it can be muddy and slippery, so care must be taken.
+After an introduction at the community center, you will meet and interact with a herd of elephants, which have been rescued by the project.

-Get to know more about their history, character, behavior, body language and relationship with the Mahout family who are their protectors and keepers.
-Feed them their favorite snack bananas, follow and observe these majestic creatures as the move through the jungle eating bamboo, grass and plants.
+Get to know more about their history, character, behavior, body language and relationship with the Mahout family, who are their protectors and keepers.
+Feed them their favorite snack, bananas, as you follow and observe these majestic creatures as they move through the jungle, eating bamboo, grass and plants.

-At noon, the elephants and you will enjoy a leisurely lunch and time to relax.
-Your guide will then take you to explore the jungle valley with many species of birds and other wildlife.
-Then we rejoin the elephants to swim with and wash them which helps keep their skin clean and healthy.
+At noon, the elephants and you will enjoy a leisurely lunch and have time to relax.
+Your guide will then take you to explore the jungle valley, with many species of birds and other wildlife.
+Then we rejoin the elephants to swim with and wash them, which helps keep their skin clean and healthy.

 Day 7: Mondulkiri/Phnom Penh

 Enjoy a leisurely breakfast before we start the journey back to Phnom Penh.
 Travel through lush tropical landscapes, which transition into the rice fields as we get closer to the city.
 We will make sure you have time to stop to enjoy the wide selection of tropical fruit and local snacks along the way.